PostHog/handbook/docs/handbook/strategy.md

 We could also use more firepower to deliver features faster, though we should be careful with hiring more generalists early on.
 We could end up needing too much co-ordination.
 The priority should be a devops/backend scaling generalist.

 ### The plan:
-* 2020 Q2: Hire 1 engineer, total of 4 engineers (including Tim)
+* 2020 Q2: Hire 1 devops-generalist, total of 4 engineers (including Tim)
-* 2020 Q3: Hire 1 designer, total 4 engineers 1 designer
+* 2020 Q3: Hire 1 engineer, total 5 engineers
-* 2020 Q4: Hire 2 engineers, total 6 engineers 1 designer
+* 2020 Q4: Hire 1 engineer, one designer, total 6 engineers 1 designer
 * 2021 Q1: Hire 1 engineer, total 7 engineers 1 designer

-Of the new hires, one should be DevOps and one Growth.
+*note*: We'll start looking for a contractor designer straight away to do visual identity, logo etc. We might end up hiring that person a bit sooner.

 ### The roles

-*DevOps*
+*DevOps generalist*
+*(order of priority*)
-* Write guides on how to deploy PostHog on each cloud provider (and different variations, like EC2, ECS)
+* Write docs on how to deploy PostHog on each cloud provider (and different variations, like EC2, ECS)
 * Support clients' deployment
-* Scale and optimise Postgres database and queries
+* Write features/fix bugs using Django/React
+* Improve performance of app and event ingestion
 * Support our own deployment of PostHog
-* Improve performance of app and event ingestion
 * CI/CD pipeline setup/maintenance
 * Write automated managed deployments on AWS/GCP etc

 *Generalist*
 * Write features/fix bugs using Django/React
-* Engage with community to fix issues/help with setup
+* Engage with community to fix issues/help with setup/support
 * Write documentation

 *Growth*